samoretc/Coding-Challenge/README.md

 Your job is to read in these tasks and provide methods that answer the following questions:

 Given a specific date provide the current number of open and closed tasks.
-The date is inclusive so if we ask for midnight Oct 12, a task opened or closed on midnight would count
+The date is inclusive so if we ask for midnight Oct 12, a task opened or closed on midnight would count <br>
 Given a specific start and end date, how many tasks were opened and how many were closed in that range.
-The start date is inclusive, the end date is exclusive.
+The start date is inclusive, the end date is exclusive.<br>
-Given a particular instanceId, provide the name of the most recent task.
+Given a particular instanceId, provide the name of the most recent task.<br>
-Given a particular instanceId, provide the count of tasks.
+Given a particular instanceId, provide the count of tasks.<br>
 Given a particular assignee, provide the count of open and closed tasks for that assignee.